-- The Nippy 4 must not be opened, repaired or modified by unauthorized personnel.
-If subjected to unauthorized operations, Breas Medical is no longer responsible for the device's performance and safety and all warranties will become invalid. - · The Nippy 4 must not be modified or interconnected to unapproved equipment.
+The Nippy 4 must not be opened, repaired or modified by unauthorized personnel or interconnected with incompatible equipment.
+If subjected to unauthorized modifications or operations, Breas Medical is no longer responsible for the device's performance and safety and all warranties will become invalid.